Aroal-ing/Cybersecurity-Repository/README.md

 ## About Me
 I am a Computer Systems Engineering student with a specialization in Cybersecurity and Networking.
 I have hands-on knowledge in:
--Linux fundamentals
+- Linux fundamentals
--Common vulnerabilities and basic exploitation techniques -Technical documentation of security findings
+- Common vulnerabilities and basic exploitation techniques
+- Technical documentation of security findings

 Additionaly, i have foundational to intermediate knowledge in networking, including:
--Network architecture (LAN and WAN)
+- Network architecture (LAN and WAN)
--Logical an Physical network implemetation
+- Logical an Physical network implemetation
--Structured cabling
+- Structured cabling
--Site deployment and infrestructure setup -Configuration of switches and routers
+- Site deployment and infrestructure setup
+- Configuration of switches and routers
--Internet administration and access control
+- Internet administration and access control
--Wireless Access Points (APs)
+- Wireless Access Points (APs)
--CCTV systems and NVR-DVR configuration
+- CCTV systems and NVR-DVR configuration

 My main interest lies in understaning how vulnerabilities originate, how they can be explited, and how to properly mitigate them to improve security posture.